tomedunn/the-finished-book/_monsters/monsters-of-the-multiverse.md

     <figcaption>Figure 5: Shows the amount of damage dealt of each type dealt by monsters from <em>Volo's Guide to Monsters</em> and <em>Mordenkainen's Tome of Foes</em>, as well as from <em>Mordenkainen Presents: Monsters of the Multiverse</em>.
 Data includes damage from monster actions, but not legendary actions, mythic actions, or spells.</figcaption>
 </figure>

-As Fig. [5](#fig:damage-by-type){: .fig-ref} shows (above), there has been a large increase in the amount of force damage done by the republished monsters, and a large decrease in the amount of physical damage (bludgeoning, piercing, and slashing).
+As Fig. [5](#fig:damage-by-type){: .fig-ref} shows (above), the republished monsters deal significantly more force damage, and significantly less physical damage (bludgeoning, piercing, and slashing) than their original counterparts on average.
 This shift is most dramatic at higher CRs, and is accompanied by a complete removal of the Magic Weapons trait found in some monsters, which asserted that a monster's weapon attacks be considered magical for the purposes of overcoming resistances and immunities to non-magical damage.

 <!--